top of page

 Where purpose is no longer questioned, but accepted.

-It is about honoring the people and experiences that shaped her, while fully stepping into her voice and the work she is called to create.
+It is about fully stepping into her voice and the work she is called to create.

 She is not searching.